YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FILEDEL, File xxxx successfully deleted

-Run Time/MUPIP Information: This indicates that YottaDB/GT.M or MUPIP has successfully deleted a file.
+Run Time/MUPIP Information: This indicates that YottaDB or MUPIP has successfully deleted a file.
 This message is issued when a journal file in an inconsistent state found and deleted by the run-time system or MUPIP SET.
 This message is also issued by MUPIP JOURNAL RECOVER/ROLLBACK command when it deletes journal files that were created by a previously interrupted RECOVER/ROLLBACK command and are no longer necessary.

 Action: -